pszemsza/graphics_challenges/strange_attractors/README.md

 we are working with attractors, so our points should eventually converge.
 Just note that some values (e.g. (0, 0) or (1, 1)) will yield degenerative solution.
 But as long as $x\neq y$ you should be good.
 Of course, you can just randomize the starting values.

 Secondly, we need to map between our attractor (x, y) values and the rendering window coordinates.
 Our (x, y) values would be approximately in the (-2, 2) range, so you should ensure that values from this range will be visible in your window.

-Lastly, getting a clearly visible attractor pattern may require at least thousands of points to be drawn.
+Lastly, getting a clearly visible attractor pattern may require thousands of points to be drawn.
 Thus, I suggest to draw O(100s) points in every frame - significantly fewer than that and it will take a long time for the attractor to become clear, significantly more - and it may become oversatured quickly.

 The table below shows how the rendering changes with the increasing number of iterations.